 How can you let your light shine when you don’t believe it’s worthy of the warmth it offers?

-Give yourself permission to do whatever it takes to start believing.
+Give yourself permission to do whatever it takes to start believing in you.

 There’s no: in a week, month or year, business.
 You pull on your wading boots and get into the pit.
 Stay there till the job is done.